section-engineering-education/engineering-education/content/articles/end-to-end-speech-recognition-guide-in-python/index.md

 For more information, read [this](https://espnet.github.io/espnet/).

-Few other open source projects includes:
+Few other open-source projects include:
 - [wenet](https://wenet-e2e.github.io/wenet/)
 - [Annyang](https://github.com/TalAter/annyang)
 - [Dragon fire](https://3c5.com/XBByt)
 - [speech py](https://pypi.org/project/SpeechRecognition/)

 ### Conclusion
-After going through this article, you will get to know what speech recognition is, where it is used in real life, and its working principles as well.
+After going through this article, you will get to know what speech recognition is, where it is used in real life, and it's working principles as well.

 Furthermore, you will gain knowledge on various open-source projects where you can configure and make your speech recognition application.
-Also, we have covered implementation of one such library in-detail.
+Also, we have covered the implementation of one such library in detail.

 Happy coding!